 - No 10-Bit video

 The Sony a7R IV offers more to hybrid shooters than any other camera before it.
-For $3,500, the a7R IV combines a 61 Megapixel resolution image sensor with 6K oversampled video for capturing UHD 4K.
+The a7R IV combines a 61 Megapixel resolution image sensor with 6K oversampled video for capturing UHD 4K.
 Plus, it has no record time limit.
 While the codec, frame-rate and resolution options for video haven’t changed since the previous model, the added benefits to still shooters elevate the a7R IV to the level of hybrid shooter’s dream camera.

 If you are a hybrid shooter, meaning you want a strong video and stills camera, the Sony a7R IV is at the top of its class.
 Just looking for a high resolution stills camera?
 The a7R IV might still be for you, though you will pay a premium for the added resolution over the previous model a7R III.
 If you are a video only shooter and wouldn’t be able to use the photo features, then the a7R IV might be a poor choice.
 You can get much more for less money from many other cameras on the market.
 In all, the video looks great, and with the addition of no record limit time with dual card slots, its ready for just about anything.